HamadKhushik/UCSD-MyMap/README.md

 This is a UCSD course project for Advanced Data Structures and Algorithms.

-The files provided were skeleton code, as well as grading previews and testing files to be used in completing the course programming assignments.
+The files provided were skeleton code, grading previews and testing files to complete the programming assignments.

 ----------------------------------------------------------------------------------